DagogoOrifama/Predictive-Maintenance-Using-Machine-Learning-on-Databricks/README.md

-# Machine Learning Model Development
+# Predictive Maintenance Using Machine Learning

-This part of the project focuses on developing machine learning models to predict machine faults using sensor data from an industrial vibration sensor.
+This project focuses on developing machine learning models to predict machine faults using sensor data from an industrial vibration sensor.
+The goal is to implement and evaluate various machine learning algorithms to accurately predict maintenance needs, thereby preventing machine failures.

 ## Setup and Environment

-- **Platform**: Databricks Machine Learning
+- **Platform**: AWS Databricks Machine Learning
 - **Cluster**: Created with the latest Databricks runtime
 - **Dataset**: `faultDataset.csv`